oconnor-ryan/oconnor-ryan.github.io/README.md

 ### Goals Before Publishing to GitHub
 * Write some posts!
-* Add Site Map to Footer so that user can still navigate through website on mobile without Javascript

 ### Optional Features
 * Generate a smaller version of each image so that loading them